defnull/bbbctl/README.md

 # BigBlueButton REST API command-line client

 This is a small but useful command-line client for controlling meetings and recordings on a [BigBlueButton](https://docs.bigbluebutton.org/) server or cluster directly via the [REST API](https://docs.bigbluebutton.org/dev/api.html).
-It allows administrators to bypass front-end applications ([greenlight](https://github.com/bigbluebutton/greenlight), [moodle](https://moodle.com/certified-integrations/bigbluebutton/) or alternatives) and directly access the backing BBB servers for administative tasks, monitoring or testing.
+It allows administrators to bypass front-end applications ([greenlight](https://github.com/bigbluebutton/greenlight), [moodle](https://moodle.com/certified-integrations/bigbluebutton/) or alternatives) and directly access the backing BBB servers for administrative tasks, monitoring or testing.

 The module can also be imported as a python library, but please note that this project is not yet considered stable in any way.
-A stable and more usable API for python skripting might follow.
+A stable and more usable API for python scripting might follow.

 ## Install